 Section 17.
-Any person who shall engage in bituminous coal mining without a permit as required by this act shall be deemed guilty of a misdemeanor and upon conviction shall be sentenced to pay a fine of not less than one hundred dollars (\$100.00) and not more than five thousand dollars (\$5,000.00) for each offense, or to undergo imprisonment in the county jail for a period of not more than one year, or both, and a further fine of fifty dollars (\$50.00) for each day the offense is continued; and in addition thereto shall be liable for the payment of damages to the owner of any structure set forth in section 4 of this act for any injury to said structure as a result of subsidence caused by said bituminous coal mining in an amount as determined by law in a civil proceeding.
+Penalties.-(a) Any person who shall engage in bituminous coal mining without a permit as required by this act shall be deemed guilty of a misdemeanor and upon conviction shall be sentenced to pay a fine of not less than one hundred dollars (\$100.00) and not more than [five thousand dollars (\$5,000.00)] ten thousand dollars (\$10,000.00) for each offense, or to undergo imprisonment in the county jail for a period of not more than one year, or both, and a further fine of not less than fifty dollars (\$50.00) for each day the offense is continued; and in addition thereto shall be liable for the payment of damages to the owner of any structure set forth in section 4 of this act for any injury to said structure as a result of subsidence caused by said bituminous coal mining in an amount as determined by law in a civil proceeding.